 2. A Radio.
 There are small, inexpensive non-commercial radios available that are not recommended by EDCARC.
 The non-commercial radios are inexpensive but often do not use the right frequencies, do not broadcast with enough power, cannot be programmed, cannot link to the repeater station, have construction-quality problems or will not be legal to operate on future Business Band frequencies.

 To meet the need for high-quality, low-cost radios, volunteers in our neighborhood purchase used, high-quality radios in large numbers, refurbish them, and resell them to neighbors nearly at cost.
-The price placed on the radios is enough to return the investment in parts made by the volunteers and also provides a small donation to the Oak Hill Area Fire Safe Council, as a fund raiser, that supports Fire Safe activities in our neighborhood.
+The price placed on the radios is enough to return the investment in parts made by the volunteers and also provides a small donation to the El Dorado County Amateur Radio Club (EDCARC) to support the club's community service projects.

 It is not practical to provide any guarantee with the radios other than they have been tested and are performing to specifications at the time they are supplied to you.
 There will be scratches on these radios because they have been used, but purchasers are often surprised by their good condition.